Jack Brooksbank: Marriage and family

 In 2011, Brooksbank began dating Princess Eugenie, the younger daughter of Andrew Mountbatten-Windsor and Sarah Ferguson.
-They had met in 2010 when Brooksbank was 24 and Princess Eugenie was 20.
+They had met in 2010 when Brooksbank was 24 and Eugenie was 20.
 On 22 January 2018, the Duke of York's office at Buckingham Palace announced their engagement.
 In April 2018, the couple moved from their residence at St James's Palace to Ivy Cottage, in the grounds of Kensington Palace.
 Their wedding took place on 12 October 2018, at St George's Chapel, Windsor.
 Contrary to press speculation that Brooksbank would be created "Earl of Northallerton", he has not been elevated to the peerage after marrying into the royal family, following a trend in recent years for a male commoner not to be awarded one upon marriage to a princess.

 The couple's first son, August Philip Hawke Brooksbank, was born on 9 February 2021 at the Portland Hospital in London.
-At his birth, he was eleventh in line to the throne.
-August was christened on 21 November 2021 at the Royal Chapel of All Saints in Windsor Great Park in a private service attended by Queen Elizabeth II alongside Lucas Tindall, son of Princess Eugenie's cousin Zara Tindall.
+At his birth, he was 11th in line to the throne.
+August was christened on 21 November 2021 at the Royal Chapel of All Saints in Windsor Great Park in a private service attended by Queen Elizabeth II alongside Lucas Tindall, son of Eugenie's cousin Zara Tindall.
 The couple's second son, Ernest George Ronnie Brooksbank, was born on 30 May 2023.
+Their third child, a daughter named Adelaide Elizabeth Annina Brooksbank, was born on 3 August 2026 at a hospital in Lisbon, Portugal.